vinceimbat/vinceimbat/content/the writing life of thoreau.md

 >To grasp Thoreau means grasping where he was and how it became that way.

 p.
+62 (Commonplace books)

+>There in the stacks Thoreau began his lifelong habit of keeping a permanent record of his reading by copying extracts into commonplace books.
+He developed a passion for English poetry from Chaucer to Shakespeare

+p.
+75 (Reading list)

+>When Thoreau arrived back at Harvard, he began working through Brownson’s reading list: the latest European literature and philosophy—Goethe and Coleridge, Heine, Cousin, Constant.
+He bought Brownson’s _New Views_ and Emerson’s _Nature_ for his personal library

+p.
 122

 >Clearly Thoreau had confided to Fuller what he had barely confessed to himself: he longed to go away and live by the pond and be the writer he dreamed of becoming.

 >Under Emerson’s roof, Thoreau consolidated his sense of himself as above all a writer—not a dilettante who published occasionally, but a true and focused professional patterned after Emerson’s own model, which Thoreau now witnessed daily.

+p.
+123

+>So Emerson had another idea: Thoreau would go to Harvard, ransack the library, and select the best of British poetry for an anthology—the “old” to America’s “new”—learning his craft by total immersion in the discipline of poetry.

+>They all seemed so tame and civil, as if not a one of them had seen so much as “the west side of any mountain”

+>Thoreau felt more “kith and kin” with the lichen on the bare winter branches than with anything in these books.
+His yearning for wildness struck him as peculiar, his one redeeming quality, even as it isolated him from all of literary history.

 p.
 144 (Thoreau's poetry)